benspector-mls/flashcards/README.md

 ## JSON Server

 JSON Server is a tool to we use to spin up a mock API.
+It basically lets us turn any properly formatted `.json` file into a full API running on `localhost`.

 It is a great alternative when you don't have the time to build out a full Express API.
 It does have its limitation in that it cannot support a robust relationships database.
 Read the [JSON Server documentation](https://github.com/typicode/json-server#getting-started) for more information.

 Using the JSON file we created above, we can create a mock API.
 To set it up we can:

-0. Run `npm install -g json-server` to install json server globally
+1. Run `npm install -g json-server` to install json server globally
-1. Create the `.json` file.
+2. Create the `.json` file.
 We did this already: `db/flashcards.json`
-2. Split our terminal and run `json-server --watch db/flashcards.json --port 4000` to start a mock back-end server on port 4000.
+3. Split our terminal and run `json-server --watch db/flashcards.json --port 4000` to start a mock back-end server on port 4000.

 ![](./images/split-terminal.gif)

-1. Now, you will have an API that you can access via the URL http://localhost:4000/flashcards (try visiting that URL in your browser!)
+4. Now, you will have an API that you can access via the URL http://localhost:4000/flashcards (try visiting that URL in your browser!)

 `json-server` only works if the `.json` file is in the proper format.
 The JSON file needs to store a JSON object with a top-level property that names the resource to be fetched.